 Population biology

-COBP on WAFB has variously been referred to as representing one, two, or three populations, on Crow Creek and its two tributaries (Diamond and Unnamed Creeks).
-We refer to it as one population comprised of three subpopulations because the species’ distribution is confluent on two creeks, was likely to have been confluent on the third creek prior to Base construction, and the creeks are within 1.5 km of one another.
+COBP on WAFB can be found along three creek drainages—Crow Creek and its two tributaries (Diamond and Unnamed Creeks)—and have been variously referred to as representing one, two, or three populations.
+We refer to one, base-wide population comprised of three subpopulations because the species’ distribution is confluent on two creeks, was likely to have been confluent on the third creek prior to Base construction, and the creeks are within 1.5 km of one another.
 There is high likelihood of genetic exchange via lepidopteran pollination vectors traveling between creeks.
-This is consistent with genetics results to date that include Inter-simple Sequence Repeat (Brown 1999, 2000; Tuthill and Brown 2003) and earlier gel electrophoresis (Floyd 1995a).
+This is supported by genetic analysis to date that include Inter-simple Sequence Repeat (Brown 1999, 2000; Tuthill and Brown 2003) and earlier gel electrophoresis (Floyd 1995a).

 STUDY AREA